Surface Tension of Cosmic Voids as a Possible Source for Dark Energy

-If we consider the location of clusters on the surface of the voids, as a result of this consideration, the mass and energy of galaxies and their clusters on the voids boundary will be distributed on their surfaces.
-Therefore, the \emph{energy-to-area} ratio i.e. surface tension $\gamma$ for the disc shaped objects such as clusters can be calculated by using the following relation,
+The supervoids make up the main volume of the universe at cosmic scale.
+Therefore, the thickness of the walls is small compared to the large volume of the supervoids and they can almost be considered as an idealised surface.
+The presence of a separating surface between the under-dense and the over-dense areas creates a surface tension that produce pressure difference between them.
+However, the interior of walls is well observed and the effect of wall thickness could be investigated in a more accurate model.\\ Given the above ideal assumption for the surface tension of supervoids, if we consider the location of clusters on the surface of supervoids, as a result of this consideration, the mass and energy of galaxies and their clusters are distributed on the shells of voids.
+Therefore, the \emph{energy-to-area} ratio i.e. surface tension $\gamma$ for the disc-shaped objects can be calculated by using the following,